Isaac Paredes Player Props: Rays vs. Diamondbacks

 Isaac Paredes At The Plate

-- Among qualified hitters, he ranks 59th in batting average, while his on-base percentage ranks 24th and he is 27th in slugging.
+- Among qualifying batters in MLB play, his batting average ranks 64th, his on-base percentage ranks 24th, and he is 32nd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.